 There are a number of benefits to having a minimalist battle belt setup from weight distribution across your body to faster access time to mission-critical gear.

-A lot of people find that they experience lower back pain from carrying such heavy loads on their body, which can be avoided with this lighter-weight approach.
+A lot of people find that they experience lower back pain from carrying such heavy loads on their bodies, which can be avoided with this lighter-weight approach.
 It is also easier to move through tight spaces in combat or urban environments when you don’t have so much gear weighing you down.

 Minimalist setups make it possible for military personnel and law enforcement officers alike to carry the equipment necessary for their jobs without being weighed down by unnecessary extras.